Back to Blog

 CFO , Series B SaaS

 The payback period for such internal tools is often remarkably short, with many clients seeing full ROI in under 12 months.
 After that, it’s pure, compounding savings as SaaS costs continue their upward trajectory.
-Consider the case of Netflix, which famously transitioned from relying heavily on commercial software to building much of its core infrastructure in-house, gaining granular control over costs and capabilities.
-Similarly, Amazon rapidly scaled its internal retail operations by developing custom solutions to manage its complex supply chain and customer data, rather than licensing off-the-shelf platforms at scale.
+Consider the case of Netflix, which famously transitioned from relying heavily on commercial software to building much of its core infrastructure in-house, gaining granular control over costs, capabilities, and strategic direction.
+Similarly, Amazon rapidly scaled its internal retail operations by developing custom solutions to manage its complex supply chain and customer data, rather than licensing off-the-shelf platforms at a prohibitive scale, leading to significant competitive advantages in operational efficiency.

 The Hidden Costs of Per-User Pricing